SamyAB/yagami/README.md

 ## Systemd service

-A systemd unit file, `yagami.service`, is provided to run yagami as a service.
+A Systemd unit file, `yagami.service`, is provided to run yagami as a service.

 To use it: